Audioslave (2001-2007, 2017): a Hard Rock band from Glendale, California, USA.

 It was after the third release, Revelations (2006) that the tides turned for Audioslave.
 Although his official statement to the press said otherwise, Cornell's departure from Audioslave in 2007 was most likely over money, as reported by a friend speaking to the New York Post.
 He resented that he had done most of the songwriting but had to share the royalties equally with the other band members.
 As the years passed, more details would emerge about how, in general, the band members were squabbling over the business of the band.

-Both Rage Against The Machine and Soundgarden would reform in the next decade.
-There had been much speculation as to the reforming of Audioslave as well, especially by Cornell before his death in 2017.
+Both Rage Against the Machine and Soundgarden would reform in the next decade.
+There had been much anticipation as to the reforming of Audioslave as well, especially by Cornell before his death in 2017 which ended any possibilities.

 In further news, Audioslave was among hundreds of artists whose material was destroyed in the 2008 Universal Studios fire.